pyca/cryptography/docs/fernet.rst

         :raises TypeError: This exception is raised if ``token`` is not ``bytes``.

-    .. method:: age(token)
+    .. method:: extract_timestamp(token)

+        .. versionadded:: 2.3

-        Computes the age of the token.
-The caller can then decide if the token is about to expire and for example reissue a new token.
+        Returns the timestamp for the token.
+The caller can then decide if the token is about to expire and, for example, issue a new token.

         :param bytes token: The Fernet token.
 This is the result of calling :meth:`encrypt`.
-        :returns int: The token's age in seconds.
+        :returns int: The timestamp of the token.
         :raises cryptography.fernet.InvalidToken: If the ``token``'s signature
-                                                  is invalid, this exception
+                                                  is invalid this exception
                                                   is raised.
         :raises TypeError: This exception is raised if ``token`` is not ``bytes``.